Stay Connected with Insider's Edge

 Do you remember the book Where’s Wally?

-It was a puzzle picture book featuring a chap called erm… Wally.
-He wore a bobble hat and stripy red and white jumper.
+It was a puzzle picture book featuring a chap called Wally (or Waldo if you’re from the States).
+Wally wore a bobble hat and stripy red and white jumper.
 In addition to his unfortunate name, Wally had a problem: he kept on getting lost in all manner of crowds and it was your job to spot him.

-This was never an easy feat.
-The search usually involved scanning every cm of the page 4,000 times.
-And when you eventually found him it left you feeling strangely unfulfilled… and migrainey.
+Spotting him was never an easy feat and the search usually involved tracing every cm of the page with your finger 4,000 times.
+When you eventually found him it left you feeling strangely unfulfilled… and migrainey.

 Anyway it turns out Dr Peter James Hardy, or plain old ‘Pete’, is on the same gig and loves mingling with different crowds.